Exploring the Pros and Cons of Personal Loans

 Unsecured personal loans are the most common type of personal loans.
 They are not backed by collateral, such as your car or home.

-Some personal loans are secured, and require you to borrow against the equity in your personal assets, like a home or your savings.
-With a secured vs. unsecured personal loan, the lender can seize your property if you default, selling it to recoup their loss.
+Some personal loans are secured, however, and require you to borrow against the equity in your personal assets, like a home or your savings.
+With a secured vs. unsecured personal loan, the lender can seize your collateral if you default, selling it to recoup their loss.
 As a result, secured loans present less risk for the lender and often come with lower interest rates than unsecured loans.

 Simple to Manage